jquast/telnetlib3/DESIGN.rst

 It is hosted on github_.
 Currently in development stage, feedback is encouraged.
 Feel free to make use of fork, pull and Issues services to report any bugs, grievances, or enhancements.

+TODO
+====

+- xon/xoff is unimplemented, see
+  telnetlib3.stream_writer.TelnetWriter.handle_xon and handle_xoff.

+- After long-running (~2mo) job of telnetlib3 server on public IP, we ran out of memory ! write test verifying garbage collects!

+- TelnetReader has no need for declaring server/client=True, it behaves the same either way.

+- readline(), wow, what a bear of the RFC to provide either CR LF, CR NUL, that LF can happen any time in stream (LF CR is possible/equal), and that CR should never appear alone.
+What a rule for a bytestream, we wish not to have any stream lookahead beyond the first CR/LF, as this is the end line marker, we would be amiss to do any blocking for subsequent bytes, we most definitely may not receive any.
+Our implementation so far simply returns up to any first CR/LF discovered, and, if the next call to readline would return a line BEGINNING with either LF or NUL when the previous line ended with CR, we simply discard that byte.

+- base_client.py and base_server.py actually share the same ABC
+  base_protocol.py, they are almost mirror images of one another, which is pretty great, actually.  just reduce.

+- ValueError is used for many places where, the error is indicating that a negotiation state that was attempted by the remote end is invalid, for example: "received IAC SB LFLOW without first receiving IAC DO LFLOW."

+- SLC flushin/flushout attributes are not honored.
+Not entirely sure how to handle these two values with asyncio yet.

+- LINEMODE compliance needs a lot of work.
+  - possibly, we remove LINEMODE support entirely.
+I only know of one client, BSD telnet, that is capable of negotiating -- this is the C code from which our implementation was derived!
+  - callbacks on TelnetServer needed for requesting/replying to mode settings
+  - the SLC abstractions and 'slc_simul' mode is difficult for the API.
+  - There are many edge cases of SLC negotiation outlined in the RFC, how comprehensive are our tests, and how well is our SLC working?
+  - IAC-SB-LINEMODE-DO-FORWARDMASK is unhandled, raises NotImplementedError

+- _receive_status(self, buf) response to STATUS does not *honor* given state values. only a non-compliant distant end would cause such a condition. so it is decided to leave it as "conflict report only, no action always"

+- outer telnetlib3-server and telnetlib3-client and examples should connect
+  as exit(main(**parse_args(sys.argv))), the _transform_args() function is
+  rather shoe-horned, main() should declare keywords

+- also allow --exec instead of --shell parameter, which uses a pty to allow piping say, /bin/bash to a telnet port.